rosettatype/design-regression/_posts/2021-02-05-elements-of-multi-script-typography-part-1.md

 Priolkar, A. K. (1958). *The printing press in India : its beginnings and early development : being a quartercentenary commemoration study of the advent of printing in Indian (in 1556).* Marathi Samshodhana Mandala.

 Stiff, P. (1997).
-‘A footnote kicks him’ : How books make readers work. *Journal of Scholarly Publishing*, 28, 65-73.
+‘A footnote kicks him’: How books make readers work. *Journal of Scholarly Publishing*, 28, 65-73.